jetbrains-academy/Python-Libraries-NumPy/NumPy/SVD/Grayscale/task.md

-Let’s see how this works in practice with just one matrix first.
+Let’s see how SVD works in practice with just one matrix first.
 Note that according to [colorimetry](https://en.wikipedia.org/wiki/Grayscale#Colorimetric_(perceptual_luminance-reserving)_conversion_to_grayscale), it is possible to obtain a fairly reasonable grayscale version of our color image if we apply the formula: